solidjs/solid/documentation/rendering.md

 </ul>
 ```

-Control flows can be imported from `solid-js/dom` but as a convenience the compiler will automatically import them.
+Control flows can be imported from `solid-js` but as a convenience the compiler will automatically import them.

 ### For